tackk/MobilePages/README.md

 MobilePages
 ===========

-A page switching framework for you Phonegap app
+A page switching framework for your Phonegap app